tpm-rs/governance/org-docs/TRADEMARKS.md

 version of it because people will believe they are getting the same software that they can get directly from us when they aren't.
-You also cannot use our Marks on your website in a way that suggests that your website is an official Organization website or that we endorse your website.
+You also cannot use our Marks on your website in a way that suggests that your website is an official Project website or that we endorse your website.
 But, if true, you can say you like the "Mark" software, that you participate in the "Mark" community, that you are providing an unmodified version of the "Mark" software, or that you wrote a book describing how to use the "Mark" software.